-By: Abdel Hamid Zebari for Al-Monitor Iraq Pulse Posted on February 4.
+Author: Abdel Hamid Zebari Posted February 4, 2013

 For years, the Kurdistan Regional Government (KRG) in Northern Iraq has struggled to fight violence against women in the region, with statistics still indicating high rates of violence amid efforts by feminists to challenge the government's strategy on this issue.